mturk/svcbatch/README.md

   **Use safe environment**

-  Remove all environment variables for child processes, except the system ones.
+  Removes all environment variables for child processes, except the system ones.

-  This option allows every batch file to have a clean environment, regardless of how many variables are defined for `LOCAL_SERVICE` account.
+  This option allows every batch file to have a clean environment, regardless of how many variables are defined for the `LOCAL_SERVICE` account.

   Check [svcbatch.c](svcbatch.c) **safewinenv[]**
-  string array for a complete list of environment variables that are passed to child process.
-If this option is set all other environment variables not belonging to that set will be omitted from child process environment.
+  string array for a complete list of environment variables that are passed to child processes.
+If this option is set, all other environment variables not belonging to that set will be omitted from the child process environment.

 * **-w [path]**

-  Set service working directory to **path**
+  Set service working directory to **path**.

-  This option allows to explicitly set the working directory.
-This allows to have relative path for batch file parameter and common location for svcbatch.exe.
+  This option enables users to explicitly set the working directory.
+This allows for having a relative path for batch file parameters and a common location for svcbatch.exe.

-  If not specified, the working directory is set to the path of the batch file if it was defined as absolute path.
-Otherwise directory of svcbatch.exe will be used as working directory.
+  If not specified, the working directory is set to the path of the batch file if it was defined as an absolute path.
+Otherwise directory of svcbatch.exe will be used as the working directory.

 ## Private Environment Variables

-SvcBatch sets few private environment variables that provide more info about running environment to batch file.
+SvcBatch sets a few private environment variables that provide more info about running environments to batch files.

 Here is the list of environment variables that